 Why does this happen?
 Individuals may add extras beyond the approved requirements hoping for kudos.
 These individuals often have a tendency towards perfectionism.

 Instead, Do This – Project managers should be gatekeepers, carefully monitoring deliverables, requirements, and associated activities.
 Conduct the inspection of requirements with the appropriate stakeholders.
-Furthermore, use your integrated change control process for when changes are necessary.
+Furthermore, use your integrated change control process when changes are necessary.

 Issue #3 – Poor Alignment with Objectives and Goals

-Project Scope Management focuses on completing each project successfully.
+Project scope management focuses on completing each project successfully.

 How About You?